Athelstone, South Australia: Geography

 Athelstone Recreation Reserve is a reserve in the suburb of Athelstone.
-It is home to the Athelstone Soccer Club and Eastern United Football Club.
+Athelstone is home to one of the oldest football clubs in South Australia the Athelstone Football Club.
+It is also home to the Athelstone Soccer Club and Eastern United Soccer Club.
 It is the largest reserve in the suburb of Athelstone.

 Demography

 The 2016 Australian Bureau of Statistics data indicates Athelstone's population to be predominantly middle class and totalling just over 9,150 people, as it has been for the last 15 years.
 There is an even spread of both genders.
 Over 48% of the population comprises married couples with a skew to the 35- to 74-year-old age range.
 Less than 15% of the entire population of Athelstone is over 65 years old.

 Some 63% of the population was born in Australia.
 About 36% of the population speaks other languages.
 Approximately 40% of the people living in Athelstone have both parents born overseas.
 More than 13% of Athelstone speaks Italian, over 4% speaks Greek, and just over 2% speaks Chinese.

 Athelstone residents work primarily in the retail, manufacturing, health, medical, law, property / business services, education and construction sectors (in descending order) with over 66% of its workers employed in those industries.